Rock Hill High School (Texas): Athletics

 As of the 2024–25 school year, Rock Hill High School is a part of 6A Region 1 District 6.
 Other schools in this district are Allen High School, McKinney High School, McKinney Boyd High School, Plano Senior High School, Plano East Senior High School, Plano West Senior High School, Princeton High School, and Prosper High School.

+For the 2026-27 and 2027-28 school years, Rock Hill will be a part of 6A Region 1 District 6, alongside Allen, Dallas Jesuit, McKinney, McKinney Boyd, Princeton, Prosper, and Prosper Walnut Grove.

 Rock Hill has official teams in these sports: